openstack/nova/doc/source/admin/configuration/schedulers.rst

 Matches properties defined in extra specs for an instance type against admin-defined properties on a host aggregate.
 Works with specifications that are scoped with ``aggregate_instance_extra_specs``.
 Multiple values can be given, as a comma-separated list.
 For backward compatibility, also works with non-scoped specifications; this action is highly discouraged because it conflicts with :ref:`ComputeCapabilitiesFilter` filter when you enable both filters.

-For information about how to use this filter, see the :ref:`host-aggregates` section.
+Refer to :doc:`/admin/aggregates` for more information.

+.. _AggregateIoOpsFilter:

 AggregateIoOpsFilter
 --------------------